-- The most important issue for us like most in Bath is the need to resolve the local effects on movement and health of Bath's transport problems.One key aspect of this is the long proposed A36-A46 Link Road, and we continue to argue for progress on this.
+- The most important issue for us like most in Bath is the need to resolve the local effects on movement and health of Bath's transport problems.
+The key aspect of this is the long proposed A36-A46 Link Road, and we continue to argue for progress on this.

-- We are working with our Councillors to fix local problems and encourage improvements to the estate and its environs.
+- We are also working with our Councillors to fix local transport problems and encourage improvements to the estate and its environs.
 The current list of such issues is here.
 We are meeting regularly with our Councillors and Council Officers to hasten action on them.